AMC Studio RM Case Study

 Recently, AMC were able to help improve the design and scheduling of a large underground mine by constructing a reliable geotechnical model containing RQD and Q prime derived values, all from using sparse historical data in a database of hand-written logs that originally contained no direct RQD measurements.

 How was this done?

-Because the historical data did not contain direct RQD measurements, qualitative descriptions were instead used as a proxy to derive discrete indicator values to represent rock quality.
+Because the historical data did not originally contain direct RQD measurements, qualitative descriptions were instead used as a proxy to derive discrete indicator values to represent rock quality.
 A multiple indicator kriging methodology was used with the discrete values to estimate a model.
-Further post processing based on a probabilistic approach, including Monte Carlo simulations, were used to refine the MIK output resulting in a defensible and practical model that represented the deposit’s rock quality, as accurately as possible.
+Further post processing based on a probabilistic approach, including Monte Carlo simulations, were used to refine the MIK output resulting in a defensible and practical model that represented the deposit’s rock quality as accurately as possible.

 What were the final benefits?

-By using this method in Studio RM and incorporating legacy data into an RQD model, the need to re-gather new data through mapping and drilling was eliminated, which not only saved their clients a lot of time but also a lot of otherwise additional expenses.
+By using this method in Studio RM and incorporating legacy data into an RQD model, the need to re-gather new data through mapping and drilling was eliminated, which not only saved their clients a lot of time but also a lot of additional expenses.
 The model that AMC generated gave the engineers on-site a stable, robust platform to design the stopes and support requirements appropriately.
 Without these tools in Studio RM, the engineers would have had to work with lower resolution assumptions that had higher potentials for inaccuracy, potentially changing the economics of the stopes, planned extraction rates and extraction sequence.